Setting up Power of Attorney

 • Complete the document(s)

 Power of attorney documents use a very precise, strict format.
-You must draw up separate documents for different types of power of attorney.
+And you must draw up separate documents for different types of power of attorney.
+This is where an experienced solicitor can help.

 • Get certification

-Every power of attorney document must carry the signature of an independent third party in order to be valid.
-The third party signature verifies that you understand the nature of the document and have agreed to its registration of your own free will.
+Every power of attorney document must carry the signature of an independent third party.
+The third party signature verifies that you understand the nature of the document and have agreed to its registration.

 • Give request for notice